 10. Minimalism vs. maximalism: how to choose your tree decorating scheme

-If you prefer a minimalist look for your tree, it's not necessarily about having fewer decorations; you can still have plenty, but choosing lighter colours and sticking to no more than two will give your Christmas tree a more streamlined look.
+If you prefer a minimalist look for your tree, it's not necessarily about having fewer decorations; you can still have plenty, but choosing lighter colors and sticking to no more than two will give your Christmas tree a more streamlined look.